Proxy-Phaethon/chaos/README.md

 ## Built with

-Rust — chosen for safety, speed, and a single self-contained binary with zero runtime dependencies for the end user.
+Rust, chosen for safety, speed, and a single self-contained binary with zero runtime dependencies for the end user.
+Also it just sounds cool asf.

 ---